 How co-operative the other side chooses to be can also affect the time it takes to settle.
-Sometimes, they'll accept Access Legal's evidence and valuation or they may dispute it.
+Sometimes, they'll accept Shoosmiths's evidence and valuation or they may dispute it.
 We'll then enter into negotiations in order to try and reach a satisfactory settlement or we may need to ask a judge in Court to decide.
 The length of time spent to resolve your case can vary.

 We will always aim to resolve your case as quickly as possible, but it will take time to ensure we achieve the best possible outcome for you and your child.

 When your child is ill medical professionals must be trusted to diagnose their symptoms and act upon them in a timely manner.
 Diagnosis in children can be difficult because the child may not have the language to describe exactly where their pain is.
 Indeed they may be too young to talk at all.

 Parents are therefore reliant on doctors following the correct procedures in diagnosing exactly what is wrong with their child.
 Timely diagnosis and treatment of life-threatening illnesses such as meningitis can be crucial in avoiding serious problems or even death.